 Also with the alternative travelling load model, the horizontal acceleration of the bridge deck does not satisfy the criteria.
 The first torsion mode is the governing vibration mode for footbridge Vijfwal.
 So measures have to be taken in order to satisfy the requirements of comfort.

 The effect of four types of improvements for footbridge Vijfwal are investigated: • Geometrical changes • Adding stiffness or adding dead mass • A combination of adding stiffness and mass • Placing of tuned mass dampers (TMD’s)

 Although for the alternative moving load model, the structure can satisfy the codes by simply adding vertical stiffness or adding dead mass in the primary arches, the structure has to be checked according to the Eurocode-1 Annex X dynamic load models, which are very conservative.
-This is because the Eurocode1 prescribes to place the human induced load at the most unfavourable location on the bridge deck, in its natural frequency and also all synchronised people are located at this position on the bridge deck.
-In reality synchronised people aredistributed along the bridge deck and non perfectly walking in the natural frequency of the bridge.
+This is because the Eurocode1 prescribes to place the human induced load at the most unfavorable location on the bridge deck, in its natural frequency and also all synchronized people are located at this position on the bridge deck.
+In reality synchronized people are distributed along the bridge deck and non perfectly walking in the natural frequency of the bridge.

-So one argues to use the alternative moving load model, where people are travelling over the bridge deck, and only for a very short time the structure is loaded at its most unfavourable location, also people who synchronise their movement with the bridge deck are distributed.
+So one argues to use the alternative moving load model, where people are travelling over the bridge deck, and only for a very short time the structure is loaded at its most unfavorable location, also people who synchronize their movement with the bridge deck are distributed.